ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route3" interface_name:"if3"  }
 ```

 The second transaction introduces the expected interface.
-The scheduler:
+The KV Scheduler:

 - recognized this as a dependency for the cached route
 - sorted items into the correct order
 - called the appropriate configuration method.

-The previously cached route is marked as `[WAS-PENDING]`, highlighting that this item was postponed.
+The previously cached route is marked as `[WAS-PENDING]`.
+This indicates the item had been cached previously.

  [1]: https://github.com/ligato/vpp-agent/blob/master/examples/tutorials/05_kv-scheduler/model/model.proto
  [2]: https://github.com/ligato/vpp-agent/tree/master/plugins/kvscheduler/descriptor-adapter